Other Financing Options

 Federal Direct PLUS Loans

-Federal Direct PLUS Loans allow credit-worthy parents of a dependent student to borrow up to the cost of education minus any expected aid.
-Students must apply for federal need-based aid (submit a FAFSA™) before their parents can be considered for this loan.
+• Federal PLUS Loans allow creditworthy parents of dependent undergraduate students to borrow up to the cost of attendance minus any other financial aid received.

 Please visit Types of Aid for more information and application instructions.